huggingface/hlh-server/README.md

 The server supports two profiling backends controlled by `HLH_PROFILE_RUNNER`:

+- **`github`** — (default) - Dispatches the kernel to a GitHub Actions workflow via `gh workflow run`, polls the run until completion, and extracts the profiling JSON from the workflow logs.
+This path requires an authenticated `gh` CLI with permission to dispatch and inspect workflow runs.
+A unique `request_id` is embedded in the dispatch so the server can correlate the run, and a configurable timeout (`HLH_PROFILE_TIMEOUT_SECONDS`) bounds the poll loop.
-- **`service`** (default) — Runs the kernel locally on the server host in a sandboxed subprocess.
+- **`service`** - Runs the kernel locally on the server host in a sandboxed subprocess.
 The subprocess uses Apple Metal / MPS profiling to capture GPU memory allocation, wall-clock duration, and optional Metal GPU trace artifacts (`gputrace`).
 Results are emitted as JSON on stdout and parsed by the server.
-- **`github`** — Dispatches the kernel to a GitHub Actions workflow via `gh workflow run`, polls the run until completion, and extracts the profiling JSON from the workflow logs.
-This path requires an authenticated `gh` CLI with permission to dispatch and inspect workflow runs.
-A unique `request_id` is embedded in the dispatch so the server can correlate the run, and a configurable timeout (`HLH_PROFILE_TIMEOUT_SECONDS`) bounds the poll loop.

 ### `POST /v1/hlh/submit`